Winehouse charity sets up performing scholarship

 A statement announcing the scholarship said Winehouse's time at the school "led to her later success."

-The "Rehab" singer in fact left the school before she completed her studies and had behavioural problems, although Young has denied reports that she was expelled.
+The "Rehab" singer in fact left the school before she completed her studies and had behavioral problems, although Young has denied reports that she was expelled.

 The foundation's website provides a link with details of how to apply for the scholarship.